 - Contribute to society or the profession through the involvement in professional organizations or other service activity (Empowering leaders for a just and humane world)

 For graduation, a minimum overall and major GPA of 2.50 is required.
 Only courses graded C (2.00) or higher may be transferred from other institutions.
 Once enrolled in the department, 3000- and 4000-level courses may be transferred only with permission.

 The electrical engineering program is accredited by the Engineering Accreditation Commission of ABET http://www.abet.org.

 Electrical Engineering Curricular Blocks

-Courses taken to fulfill requirements toward the bachelor of science in electrical engineering degree are grouped into four interrelated curricular blocks.
+Courses taken to fulfill requirements toward the bachelor of science degree with a major in electrical engineering are grouped into four interrelated curricular blocks.
 The foundations block includes courses in the natural sciences, mathematics, and computer science.
 The electrical or computer engineering fundamentals blocks include the 1000, 2000, and 3000 level ECEGR and CPSC courses that are required in the two majors.
 The fundamentals block provides the basis for all advanced studies in the field.
 The advanced ECEGR block includes elective courses and the three-quarter senior design sequence.
 The advanced block allows students an opportunity to explore their individual interests within the field.
 Finally, the university core exposes students to a broad range of the humanities, social sciences, and fine arts.